DSCI-310/is-it-good-wine/README.md

 ## Usage

-To replicate the analysis, install [Docker](https://www.docker.com/get-started).
+To replicate the analysis, install [Docker](https://www.docker.com/get-started) and run the Docker application.
 Then clone this GitHub repository and build a docker container with the dockerfile included in this repository by running the following commands in the unix shell: